code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 For creating the needed connection consumer properties a static `consumerProps()` method provided by `KafkaUtils` is used.
 We then create a `DefaultKafkaConsumerFactory` and `ContainerProperties` which contains runtime properties (in this case the topic name) for the listener container.
 Both are then used to set up the `KafkaMessageListenerContainer`.

 Received messages need to be stored somewhere.
-In this example a thread safe `BlockingQueue` is used.
+In this example, a thread safe `BlockingQueue` is used.
 We create a new `MessageListener` and in the `onMessage()` method we add the received message to the `BlockingQueue`.
 The listener is started by starting the container.

 In order to avoid that we send a message before the container has required the number of assigned partitions, we use the `waitForAssignment()` method on the `ContainerTestUtils` helper class.